lhagan/PlainReader/README.md

 ## Roadmap

 1. stop managing data in the DOM (or at least clean it up)
-2. fix mark as read functionality
+2. enable mark as read on a per item basis (currently, only mark all as read is enabled)
 3. interface additions/refinements:
     * unread count (with intelligence breakdown)
     * scroll story list to keep the currently selected item in the middle (where possible)